 Retained earnings or retained earnings are the amount of profit that is not distributed to shareholders in dividends form.
 A high value of retained earnings ratio reflects that the company are able to earn profits that will be used to finance assets and then pay dividends (Chabachib, Kusmaningrum and Hersugondo, 2019).
 Furthermore, the high ratio of retained earnings to total assets indicates that the company finances most of its investments using retained earnings rather than external debt and equity (Restianti and Agustina, 2018).
 This gives a signal that the condition of the company is well and protected from the financial distress.
-The results of this research support research by Elbannan (2021) which proves that company life cycle and tend not to experience financial distress
+The results of this research support research by Elbannan (2021) which proves that companies with a high retained earnings to total assets are at the maturity stage in the company life cycle and tend not to experience financial distress